All Episodes

 You get to decide, not the media mob, not the leftist Democrats, and certainly not Joe Biden.

-Well, you wouldn't know that if you lived in New York because Andrew Cuomo is now threatening religious institutions if if they do not agree to his new COVID rules, he will shut them down.
+Well, you wouldn't know that if you lived in New York because Andrew Cuomo is now threatening religious institutions if they do not agree to his new COVID rules, he will shut them down.

 Wow, listen to this.

-The religious community has to agree to the rules, and they have to agree that they are going to follow the rules.
+And they have to agree that they are going to follow the rules.

 And they have to agree that they are going to be a full partner in the enforcement of the rules.